 Where we can most impact change as a union is through focused campaigns, with measurable engagement.

 We are preparing a set of key asks to put forward in our cross-industry work with publishers and other organisations.

-Our efforts will be more effective with the support of individual authors, so over the summer we will launch a new campaign, Tree to Me, with resources to help you ensure that important change is happening at the top, with publishers and industry bodies.
+Our efforts will be more effective with the support of individual authors, so in 2023 we will launch a new campaign, Tree to Me, with resources to help you influence important change at the top, with publishers and industry bodies.